Myosin: Myosin XIV

 This myosin group has been found in the Apicomplexa phylum.
 The myosins localize to plasma membranes of the intracellular parasites and may then be involved in the cell invasion process.

-This myosin is also found in the ciliated protozoan Tetrahymena thermaphila.
+This myosin is also found in the ciliated protozoan Tetrahymena thermophila.
 Known functions include: transporting phagosomes to the nucleus and perturbing the developmentally regulated elimination of the macronucleus during conjugation.

 Myosin XV

 Myosin XV is necessary for the development of the actin core structure of the non-motile stereocilia located in the inner ear.
 It is thought to be functional as a monomer.